Downloading Files from HTTP(s)

 Downloading and Saving to Local Filesystem

-This example downloads a file from HTTPS and saves it to the local XFS RAM filesystem:
+This example downloads a file from HTTP(s) and saves it to the local XFS filesystem.
+The destination file is written to the RAM layer; commit it later if it should survive power loss.

 #include <spdos.h>